I&B Ministry asks TV channels to be sensitive in reportage of Uttarakhand tunnel rescue operations

 The Ministry also advised channels to be “cautious and sensitive” while reporting on the matter especially in putting out headlines, videos and images and take due care of the sensitive nature of operation, psychological status of the family members as well as the viewers in general.

 Various government agencies are working for safe evacuation of 41 workers trapped at the location in the 2 km-built tunnel portion.
-“The operation underway around the tunnel is of an extremely sensitive nature involving saving so many lives.
-Telecast of video footages and other pictures relating to the operations by the TV channels specially by placing cameras and other equipment at close proximity to the rescue operations site have the potential to adversely affect the ongoing operations,” the advisory stated.
+“The operation underway around the tunnel is of an extremely sensitive nature involving saving so many lives.,” the advisory stated.